-Colorado employees paid 21% of the total premium for single coverage and 26% for family coverage, which is the similar for single but less for family coverage than the national average.
+Colorado employees paid 21% of the total premium for single coverage and 28% for family coverage, which is the similar for single but more for family coverage than the national average.
 Figure 7 indicates that from 2004 through 2010 with the exception in 2006 Colorado individual employees carried a higher burden for health insurance than the national average.
-However since 2010 this trend has reversed with Coloradans paying similar or less than the national average for health insurance.
+However since 2010 this trend has reversed with Coloradans paying similar or less than the national average for health insurance until they were roughly equal again in 2014.
 Colorado employees enrolled in family coverage carried more of the burden of premium increases than was occurring nationally until 2012.
-In 2012 the share was similar and as of 2013 Colorado employees were paying less than the national average.
+In 2012 the share was similar but as of 2014 Colorado employees were paying more than the national average.